jmrplens/A-Lab/README.md

 - [Results visualization](#results-visualization)
 ---

 The impedance tube method is detailed in <a href="https://www.iso.org/standard/22851.html">ISO 10534-2</a>.
-In this program the measure has been implemented in full compliance with the standard.
+In this software the measure has been implemented in full compliance with the standard.

 The steps to follow (also indicated in the standard) are:
   1. Calibrate the inputs to be used (<a href="#device-setup-and-calibration">configuration panel</a>). (_Recommended_)